alunodoisgte/prep/offerings/README.md

 ### [⏫ Custom Projects](#)

-In addition to the *main focus categories* we encouraged students to come up with their own, (with the help of their mentor/instructor).
+In addition to the *focus categories* we encouraged students to come up with their own, (with the help of their mentor/instructor).
 For example: